MoChilia/DiscoverPublicMethod/README.md

 ### GetParentDeclaration

 The function is used to find the parent of the ISymbol.
 To put it simply, it will return the body of which function the ISymbol is in.
-Since the ISymbol may occur in method, property, constructor, etc, we limit the type range of the parent to **MemberDeclarationSyntax** and **MethodDeclarationSyntax**.
+Since the ISymbol may occur in method, property, constructor, etc., we limit the type range of the parent to **MemberDeclarationSyntax** and **MethodDeclarationSyntax**.

 ### CompilationDiagnostics